iamrameses/kagomeKMC/README.md

 ```

 ## Requesting a Jupyter Server interactive session with GPU
 Go to "Interactive Apps" and select "Jupyter Server - compute via Slurm using Savio partitions".
-Name the job whatever you like, but I would recommend the below settings, as A40 GPUs work well with this simulation (A5000 GPUs on the savio4_gpu partition also work well if the wait for A40s is too long).
+Name the job whatever you like, but I would recommend the below settings, as A40 GPUs work well with this simulation (A40 or V100 GPUs on the savio3_gpu partition also work well if the wait for A5000s is too long).

 <img src="images/jupyter_server_request_recommended_settings.png" alt="Example molecules and disclinations plot" width="500">